Plympton

 Table Chart PROFILE FAQ

-Based on ABS population updates and AreaSearch's analysis, as of November 2025, Plympton's estimated population is around 6,146.
-This reflects a growth of 687 people since the 2021 Census, which reported a population of 5,459.
-The change was inferred from AreaSearch's estimate of 5,791 residents following examination of ABS's latest ERP data release in June 2024, along with an additional 72 validated new addresses since the Census date.
-This results in a density ratio of 3,512 persons per square kilometer, placing Plympton in the upper quartile nationally according to AreaSearch assessments.
-The area's 12.6% growth since the 2021 census exceeded both state (8.7%) and metropolitan averages.
-Overseas migration contributed approximately 97.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Plympton's population is estimated at around 6,146 as of Feb 2026.
+This reflects an increase of 687 people (12.6%) since the 2021 Census, which reported a population of 5,459 people.
+The change is inferred from the resident population of 5,791 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 72 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,512 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Plympton's 12.6% growth since the 2021 census exceeded the state (9.0%) and Greater Adelaide, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 97.0% of overall population gains during recent periods.

-For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are used, adjusted employing weighted aggregation from LGA to SA2 levels based on 2021 data released in 2023.
-Future population dynamics anticipate an above median growth for statistical areas analysed by AreaSearch, with Plympton expected to increase by 1,480 persons to 2041, reflecting a total increase of 19.5% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Anticipating future population dynamics, an above median population growth is projected for the suburb, with an expected increase of 1,477 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 19.4% in total over the 17 years.

 Frequently Asked Questions - Population